mothmane/resilience4j-demo/README.md

 we will start the producer

-Using your favorite IDE you can import the project and start it,
+using your favorite IDE you can import the project and start it,

 the producer app will run on port 8081 and the retry-consumer on 8082

-or use the following commands
+Or use the following commands

 ```bash
 java -jar producer/target/producer-0.0.1-SNAPSHOT.jar